BharatAppsOfficial/PicXL/PrivacyPolicy.md

 # Service Providers

-Bhejo is dependent upon the services of third-party libraries to facilitate its utilization and to perform service-related services or to assist in analyzing how the services of the software are used.
+PicXL is dependent upon the services of third-party libraries to facilitate its utilization and to perform service-related services or to assist in analyzing how the services of the software are used.
 These third parties have access to your Personal Data only to perform these tasks on the developer's behalf and are obligated not to disclose or use it for any other purpose.

 # Transfer Of Data